jorencarlson/Beer-Search/README.md

 A responsive web application that allows you to search for beers and save the ones you like.
 Optionally, a user account can be created to permanently save beers.
 The beers are retrieved using the Punk API: https://punkapi.com/documentation/v2

 # Usage
-* Using Postgres, run the command "psql -U postgres -d mydb -f configure.sql" with your username and database.
+* Using Postgres, run the command "psql -U postgres -d mydb -f configure.sql" with your username and database to create the tables.
 * Then, go to the "backend" directory.
   * Set environment variables with the relevant database information.
     * eg. $ PGUSER=dbuser \